44 The Road Quotes With Page Numbers

 “He knew only that his child was his warrant.
 He said: If he is not the word of God God never spoke.”

-~Cormac McCarthy, The Road, (Character: The narrator about the man), Page 5
+~Cormac McCarthy, The Road, (Character: Narrator about the Man), Theme: Fatherhood, Purpose, Faith (redefined), Page 5

 “Then they set out along the blacktop in the gunmetal light, shuffling through the ash, each the other’s world entire.”

-~Cormac McCarthy, The Road, (Character: The narrator about the man and the boy), Page 6
+~Cormac McCarthy, The Road, (Character: Narrator about the Man and Boy), Theme: Journey, Bleakness, Love, Interdependence, Page 6

 “What would you do if I died?